 Next, let’s talk about business loans.
 Your business loan may be preventing you from utilizing tax planning to the fullest potential.
 Therefore, if you are a business owner, speak with your CFP® and CPA about how quickly you need to pay this debt down for tax purposes.
-If by eradicating the business loan, you could not only remove the debt and interest but could also end up saving money on your taxes then, by all means, do so quickly.
+If, by eradicating the business loan, you could not only remove the debt and interest but could also end up saving money on your taxes, then, by all means, do so quickly.
 Should your financial advisor confirm that the business loan is hindering you, place this debt near the top?
 However, if your advisors say the loan is not hurting you, I would prioritize other debts, like those above, which could strategically benefit you greater in the long run.

 Perhaps the most substantial debt for most Americans is the mortgage.
 I personally believe this should be the last debt any of us tackle.
 I often advise placing any debt secured by real estate at the bottom of your list.
 Don’t worry about this debt.
 Hold it until the very last.

 Now, I’ve given you the information to understand your complete debt picture, which is essential to managing your debt productively.
 However, the ‘why’, the ‘what’, or the ‘how’ really isn’t the biggest factor in eliminating your debt.
 Friends, the single largest factor in destroying your debts is YOU!
 Everything hinges on what YOU do from this point forward.
 Knowledge alone will not get you out of debt, but action will.
 So ACT NOW!
 Choose a method and go!
 Start reducing your debts—both business and personal—to make your life Financially Simple™.
-Need more help getting your debt under control, then check our Strategic Debt Pay Down Course at the link below.
+Need more help getting your debt under control, then check our Strategic Debt Pay Down Course.